 One piece of footwear that is often misunderstood is Kokatat's "Launch Sock".
 While you could use them for getting in and out of your boat -- hence the name -- their real use is around camp when you've taken your dry suit off for the day.
 Instead of packing an extra pair of shoes or sandals just for camp, wear these dry socks inside your wetsuit booties to keep your feet comfy on land rather than packing a bulky pair of shoes.

 Besides warmth, gloves protect your hands from UV rays (skin cancer), chafing/blisters, and cuts from barnacles and sharp fiberglass coamings.
 So be smart and have gloves to wear for any kind of weather you go out in.
 For 4-season paddlers, we recommend owning three to four types of gloves: finger-less gloves in warm/hot weather, thin (1 - 2 mm) neoprene gloves for cool days and nights, 3mm neoprene gloves for cold weather, and neoprene mitts when it's so cold that even neoprene gloves don't keep your hands warm enough.
 Pogies (a.k.a. paddle mitts) are a one-size-fits all solution which makes them a good piece of emergency gear in case you or someone in your group forgets their gloves or finds the gloves they brought aren't warm enough.
 Neoprene pogies are warmer than paddling gloves.
-The downside of pogies is if you capsize and wet exit you'll likely be swimming bare handed in the winter.
+The downside of pogies is if you capsize and wet exit you'll likely be swimming bare handed in the cold water.

 The best neoprene paddling gloves have smooth, bare rubber on the palm side for grip, Lycra lining on the inside, and claw-like curvature to the fingers.
 Read on to learn why.